Jason-Whitmore/jpf/docs/Misc.md

-# Miscellaneous classes
+# Miscellaneous Classes

-Although many of the classes in this library follow a class hierarchy, there are a few classes which have no relation to each other but can be quite useful for the users and overall functionality.
+Although many of the classes in this package follow a class hierarchy, there are a few classes which have little or relation to each other, but can be quite useful for the users and overall functionality.

 ## Utility